2013: The best of times, the worst of times for Justin Townes Earle

 "I've never done that in my life," he said, explaining he'd never written 30 songs in a year.

-The problem, to him, was that Communion Records wanted him to simply crank out a bunch of songs, just to cash in.
+The problem, to him, was the record label wanted him to simply crank out a bunch of songs, just to cash in.
 There didn't seem to be much consideration for quality or even art.

 "I do a lot of things specifically to make money, but my art is non-negotiable."